stillingdesign/blame.design/src/blog/collaboration-hoax.md

 > We find ourselves in roles directed by someone who doesn't understand even the basics of these processes

-After reaching achieving this goal, we find ourselves in roles directed by someone who doesn't understand even the basics of these processes *(and often earns more)*, showing no regard for the technical implications of their shallow direction. 😒
+After reaching this goal, we find ourselves in roles directed by someone who doesn't understand even the basics of these processes *(and often earns more)*, showing no regard for the technical implications of their shallow direction. 😒

 ## How did we get here?